Blasted246/TwitchTTSOffline/README.md

 * Ensure that `ffmpeg` is installed and accessible in your system's PATH.
 * The bot skips your own messages and commands starting with `!`.

+### Troubleshooting
+- Error: "ffplay not found" → Install FFmpeg and ensure `ffmpeg\bin` is on PATH, or provide full path to `ffplay`.
+- No ducking on macOS/Linux → Expected; per‑app ducking requires Windows + `pycaw`.

 ---